 SEEK has put together a list of the top 20 in-demand roles in Australia right now, which reveals how factors like overburdened systems and decreased immigration of skilled workers throughout the pandemic have shaped the crisis.
 Media reports suggest that the worker shortfall is currently approaching half a million jobs.

-Filling most-needed jobs will be a key challenge for government, employers and educators in the near future.
+Filling most needed jobs will be a key challenge for the government, employers and educators in the near future.
 Not surprisingly, SEEK’s data shows that early childhood education comes in at number eight.

 Viewed in a negative light, this looks quite concerning – but a shift in perspective is all you need to see it as an opportunity.